siriustrack/meta-ads-mcp/future_improvements.md

 2. Determine if this is a limitation of the Meta Marketing API
 3. Consider adding alternative ways to verify frequency cap settings (e.g., monitoring actual frequency metrics over time)
 4. Update our documentation to clarify this limitation

-## JSON File Dependency for Ad Set Updates

-Currently, the `update_adset` function requires reading from a JSON file to apply changes to ad sets.
-This is not ideal because:

-1. It requires maintaining separate JSON files for different update configurations
-2. It makes the update process less transparent and harder to debug
-3. It's not user-friendly for quick updates or changes

-We should improve this by:
-1. Allowing direct parameter passing for ad set updates
-2. Supporting both JSON file and direct parameter methods
-3. Adding better validation and error handling for update parameters
-4. Providing clear documentation for both update methods

 ## Planned Improvement: Ad Set Update Confirmation Flow